celestino/components/src/Brickoo/Cache/README.md

         60
     );

 The cache component also provides a `Listener` to register caching events to the specific `Cache\Manager`.
-The `Cache\Events` provides mapping event keys to the available `Cache\Manager` available methods.
+The `Cache\Events` provides mapping event keys to the available `Cache\Manager` methods.

     use Brickoo\Event;